nicsure/Altair64/readme.txt

 Here is my very untidy Altair 8800 emulator project solution.
-This was put together with Visual Studio 2022 using .NET 6.0
+This was put together with Visual Studio 2022 using .NET 6.0.
+Although .NET 6 will use enforced nullables by default I have disabled this as converting the previous .net framework 4 code to nullables would have been far too much work,

-I am not at all happy with the awful state of the code in this project, but I really do not have the time to get it in a state that doesn't make me cringe.
+I am not at all happy with the awful state of the code in this project, but I really do not have much free time to get it into a state that doesn't make me cringe.
 There are almost certainly still bugs and glitches, so don't expect too much.
 Nothing is code documented either.
+I am slowly cleaning things up, but this project balooned into a massive one and there's still a lot of work to do in that area and I'm just one guy.

 The code (such as it is) is completely public domain and open, so do with it as you will.
 All I ask is that you don't remove my copyright messages and links to my YouTube channel.